lilykostanyan/Movie_Rec_Tool/README.md

 ### !
 Required Files (Provided via Google Drive) !

-To run this project end-to-end, you will need the following files, which will be shared via a **Google Drive link**:
+To run this project end-to-end, you will need the following files in a zip, which will be shared via a **Google Drive link**:

 a. `.env` files for each service:
    - `etl/.env`